junxit/us-congress-bills-117/metadata.md

 - 2022-10-14 — Placed on the Union Calendar, Calendar No. 390.
 - 2022-10-14 — Reported by the Committee on Small Business.
 H. Rept.
 117-542.
 - 2022-10-14 — Reported by the Committee on Small Business.
 H. Rept.
 117-542.
+- 2022-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-12-05 — Considered under suspension of the rules. (consideration: CR H8738-8740)
+- 2022-12-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8844.
+- 2022-12-05 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2022-12-06 — Passed/agreed to in House: Pursuant to section 3 of H. Res.
+1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+8844; S. 198, as amended; and S. 1687, as amended.
+- 2022-12-06 — Pursuant to section 3 of H. Res.
+1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+8844; S. 198, as amended; and S. 1687, as amended. (consideration: CR H8773-8775; text: CR H8773-8774)
+- 2022-12-06 — Pursuant to the provisions of H. Res.
+1508, proceedings on H.R.
+8844 are considered vacated.